Campus Improvement Plan

 Student Achievement Strengths

-The introduction of the systematic and explicit phonics curriculum increased teacher knowledge and early dyslexia identification.
-This practice has led to 75% of the students in primary levels reading on or above grade level in L1.
+- The implementation of a systematic and explicit phonics curriculum has significantly enhanced teacher knowledge and improved early identification of students at risk for dyslexia.
+As a result, 75% of students in the primary grades are now reading at or above grade level in their first language (L1).

 Problem Statements Identifying Student Achievement Needs